wadahiro/keycloak-discord/README.md

 ### Keycloak

-1. Open `Themes` setting page in `master` realm.
-Then set `discord` theme as `Admin Console Theme`.
-Note: You may need to re-login for reloading the theme.
+Note: You don't need to setup the theme in `master` realm from v0.3.0.

-2. Add `discord` Identity Provider in the realm which you want to configure.
+1. Add `discord` Identity Provider in the realm which you want to configure.
-3. In the `discord` identity provider page, set `Client Id` and `Client Secret`.
+2. In the `discord` identity provider page, set `Client Id` and `Client Secret`.
-4. (Optional) Set Guild Id(s) to allow federation if you want.
+3. (Optional) Set Guild Id(s) to allow federation if you want.

 ## Source Build